guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

 geometric distortion when moving along the spatial direction even in this longslit configuration.

-The slitlet configuration can also be easily displayed using an auxiliay PyEmir
+The slitlet configuration can be easily displayed using the auxiliay PyEmir script ``pyemir-display_slitlet_arrangement``:
-script:

 ::